Reading, Massachusetts: Government

-The municipal government of the town of Reading comprises a representative town meeting, whose members are elected from eight precincts.
+Since 1944, the municipal government of the town of Reading comprises a representative town meeting, whose 192 members are elected from eight precincts.
+Prior to 1944, the town was governed by an open town meeting.

 The town elects a five-member select board by general election, who serve for overlapping three-year terms.
 The select board are responsible for calling the elections for the town meeting, and for calling town meetings.
 They initiate legislative policy by proposing legislative changes to the town meeting, and then implement the votes subsequently adopted.
 They also review fiscal guidelines for the annual operating budget and capital improvements program and make recommendations on these to the town meeting.
 In addition the board serves as the local road commissioners and licensing board, and appoints members to most of the town's other boards, committees, and commissions.

 The day-to-day running of the town government is the responsibility of a town manager, appointed by the board of selectmen.

 Transportation

 Reading is located close to the junction of Interstate 93 and Interstate 95/Massachusetts Route 128 to the north of Boston.
 I-93 provides a direct route south to central Boston and beyond via the Big Dig, whilst I-95/128 loops around Boston to the west, crosses Interstate 90/Massachusetts Turnpike, and then continues south before meeting up with I-93 again at Canton.

 Reading is served by Reading station on the Massachusetts Bay Transportation Authority's Haverhill/Reading commuter rail line, which links the town to Boston's North Station.
 Plans existed during the 1970s, when this line of track was bought by the MBTA, to extend the Orange Line rapid transit service out as far as Reading.
 Although new stations were successfully constructed at Malden Center and Oak Grove station, residents just past Oak Grove complained and such plans were put on hold.

 Reading is also served by MBTA bus service routes 136 and 137, which run between Reading station and Malden station.